serengil/deepface/README.md

 <a href="https://buymeacoffee.com/serengil">
 <img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/bmc-button.png" width="25%" height="25%">
 </a>

-Also, your company's logo will be shown on README on GitHub and PyPI if you become a sponsor in gold, silver or bronze tiers.

 Additionally, you can help us reach more people by upvoting our Hacker News post.